Dragon Boat Races

 In a long and narrow shape, traditional dragon boat is a kind of watercraft made of teak wood, with paddles on both sides.
 About 20-30 yards long and 1-2 yards wide, both the fore and aft of the boat are decorated with dragon’s turnup head and tails.
 The body of the boat is carved or painted with traditional auspicious patterns like the waves, clouds or beasts in bright colors such as red, blue, green, black and gold.
 Apart from decorative items, there are also pennants and drums, which are used for guiding the paddlers’ move.
 In different regions, the boat’s designs and sizes are varied slightly.
 Now dragon boat race has become a worldwide water competition, and big changes take place in the boats’ shape, materials as well as decoration regalia.

 Dragon is an imaginary creature which has advantages of all other animals.
 Ancient Chinese people regarded themselves as the descendents of dragon, and they took dragon as their totem.
 Therefore, people made boats in dragon image and held racing games.
 It was usually for totem worshipping or other jubilant occasions, such as sowing and harvesting seasons.
+Then where did Dragon Boat Racing originated?
+The totem worship was first held in Wuyue area, today's Jiangsu and Zhejiang region in China.

 About in 278 BC, great patriotic statesman of Chu Kingdom, Qu Yuan witnessed his homeland was shattered, and he committed suicide by drowning himself with stones in a river.
 People raced out boats to retrieve his body, and then the performance became a defined custom of Dragon Boat Festival.